-- 1. Consider purchasing water purification supplies such as straws, filters and purification tables. - 2.
-First, filter the water to remove as many solids as possible.
-Coffee filters, cheesecloth, or several layers of paper towels work well. - Next, bring the water to a rolling boil for a full 10 minutes. - Let it cool for at least 30 minutes.
+- Filter the water to remove as many solids as possible.
+Coffee filters, cheesecloth, or several layers of paper towels work well. - Bring the water to a rolling boil for a full 10 minutes. - Let it cool for at least 30 minutes.
 Water must be cool or the chlorine you add next will dissipate and be rendered useless. - Add 1/8 teaspoon of liquid chlorine bleach per gallon of cool water or 8 drops per two-liter bottle.
 The only active ingredient in the bleach should be 6.00% sodium hypochlorite and there should be no added thickeners, soaps, or fragrances. - Let it stand for 30 minutes. - If it smells of chlorine, you can use it.
 If it does not smell of chlorine, add 16 more drops of chlorine bleach per gallon, let it stand for another 30 minutes, and smell it again.
-If it smells of chlorine, you can use it. - If it does not smell of chlorine, discard it and find another source of water.
+If it smells of chlorine, you can use it.

+If it does not smell of chlorine, discard it and find another source of water.

-Distillation - Another method of purification:
+Distillation - A second method of purification:

-- 3. Fill a pot halfway with water. - Tie a cup to the handle on the pot's lid so that the cup will hang right side up when the lid is placed upside down on the pot (make sure the cup is not dangling in the water). - Boil the water for 20 minutes.
+- 1. Fill a pot halfway with water. - 2.
+Tie a cup to the handle on the pot's lid so that the cup will hang right side up when the lid is placed upside down on the pot (make sure the cup is not dangling in the water). - 3.
+Boil the water for 20 minutes.
 The water that drips from the lid into the cup is distilled.